18fadly-anthony/backr-py/README.md

 ## ToDo

-1. ~~change license to apache2~~

-2. ~~indentation / various small issues found in emacs~~

-3. ~~take args using module~~

-4. do not except keybord inturrupt in if name

-5. create ~/backrs automatically
+1. create ~/backrs automatically

-6. get slug comment some other way than just rejecting “/“
+2. get slug comment some other way than just rejecting “/“

-7. prefer args to prompting the user
+3. prefer args to prompting the user

-8. use separate variables for backr_location
+4. use separate variables for backr_location

-9. restor —clean feature to remove old backups from backup list
+5. restor —clean feature to remove old backups from backup list

-10. use Makefile to compile files in installation
+6. use Makefile to compile files in installation

-11. do less in main() (keep in mind during other todos)
+7. do less in main() (keep in mind during other todos)

 ## Installation